kmacedovarela/dmn-workshop/advanced-lab-deployment.md

 With our decision model completed, we can now package our DMN model in a Deployment Unit (KJAR), deploy it on the Execution Server and test our decision.

 ## 8.1.
-Deploying the decisions service
+Deploying the decision service

 To deploy your business application, follow these steps: